same31/katoss/README.md

 + **priority**: _(optional)_ Torrent results will be ordered by this priority list.
 Valid values are _quality_, _language_, _distribution_ and _HEVC_.
 Use the last option to include x265 HEVC releases.
 The default priority list is _quality_, _language_, _distribution_.
-That means release quality will prevail over preferred subtitles language found which will also prevails over the preferred release distribution.
+That means release quality will prevail over preferred subtitles language found which will also prevails over the preferred release distribution and x265 HEVC releases will be ignored.
 + **ignoredWords**: _(optional)_ Torrent releases containing a word in this list will be ignored.
 Note: To ignore x265 HEVC releases, you have to exclude _HEVC_ option from _priority_ config key.
 + **languages**: Subtitles language(s) to search (3 characters code), ordered by preference.
 Example: `["fre", "eng"]`.